LeniaMalki/StockDataProcessor/README.md

-Data filterer and txt-converter for historical stock data.
+Data filterer and txt-converter for historical stock data from FirstRate Data.